The Great East-West AI Clash: China vs. U.S.

 All the better for technology!

 Each of these titans will ransack every crevice of the known world in order to gain advantage.
 And it’s best to remember here that all we’re talking about is machine learning, the truly big stuff in general AI awaits up the road.
 How close up the road will be determined by what’s accomplished by 2035.
-All of seventeen years distant.
+More than a decade distant.
 A pittance!